Governor Phillip Memorial at first Government House

-The public unveiling of the 1954 memorial will form the centrepiece of the NSW State Government’s program of events commemorating the bicentenary of Governor Arthur Phillip’s death and his long legacy of achievements.
+The public unveiling of the 1954 memorial formed the centrepiece of the NSW State Government’s program of events commemorating the bicentenary of Governor Arthur Phillip’s death and his long legacy of achievements.

-The bust of Phillip has a long and interesting Sydney history and we are extremely pleased that it will now reside on First Government House Place, the forecourt of the Museum of Sydney, where it can be readily seen by museum visitors.
+The bust of Phillip has a long and interesting Sydney history and we are extremely pleased that it now resides on First Government House Place, the forecourt of the Museum of Sydney, where it can be readily seen by museum visitors.
 The Phillip Memorial was originally unveiled by

 ‘his Excellency the Governor Lieutenant-General Sir John Northcott, KCMG, KCVO, CB at West Circular Quay, Sydney, at noon on Wednesday 14 July 1954 in the presence of a large company.’